solygambas/flutter-projects/03-brew-crew/README.md

 - listing brew data.
 - handling user settings in a bottom sheet.
 - working with drop-downs and sliders.
+- using a stream builder and updating user data.

 Based on [Flutter & Firebase App Tutorial](https://www.youtube.com/playlist?list=PL4cUxeGkcC9j--TKIdkb3ISfRbJeJYQwC) by Shaun Pelling - The Net Ninja (2019).